FlyingFathead/huuda/README.md

 # Acknowledgments

 Thank you to all contributors and users who have made Huuda a fun project to work on!
-Special thanks to ChaosWhisperer for code refactoring help
+Special thanks to ChaosWhisperer for code refactoring help.